 It is no exaggeration to say that the emergence of digital print changed the world.
 Many forget how revolutionary this technique proved to be when introduced in the early 1990's, a relatively short time ago.

 Back then controlling output through a combination of computers and electronic files seemed fanciful.
 Now it is every day standard practice.

 Digital Printing technology has progressed greatly in a short space of time to become the dominant printing process for most short run products, demonstrating its vast capabilities.

 Evans Graphics has evolved as the technology has, and maintains custom built state of the art Digital printing equipment on site that can accomplish almost any task achievable by a Digital Printer.
 This has led to us becoming one of the leading digital printing companies in our region.

-Digital Printing is ideally suited to a wide range of products where the volumes are relatively small to medium in size, and the design is such that it involves the use of CMYK with many colours and tints.
+Digital Printing methods are ideally suited to products where the volumes are relatively small to medium in size, and the design is such that it involves the use of CMYK with many colours and tints.
 There are far less physical origination costs involved in setting up to print digitally.

 Hewlett-Packard had a big role to play in the coming of digital print.
 Some 600 years after the first recorded examples of print work, the information technology company’s Indigo division unveiled its E-Print 1000; a printer to you and me.